top of page

 Irvine, CA 92618

 Pretend City Children’s Museum is “the world in a nutshell.”
 This Museum is designed for children to learn how the real world works.
-The museum is a child-size interconnected city built with rich educational intentions, where children can assume various real-world roles.
+The museum is a child-sized interconnected city built with rich educational intentions, where children can assume various real-world roles.

 Through interactive exhibits and activities facilitated by highly trained professional staff, children learn foundational math, reading, and science skills while fostering curiosity, creativity, critical thinking, problem-solving, and teamwork.
 The Museum is a nut-free facility.